AMCreates/list_and_template_method/3~Peoples.md

 -  The Wellow are very spiritual and believe that the Void Beings still watch over them.
 They worship these beings, especially the being that created them, by meditating and presenting offerings of foraged items, artisan goods, and hand-made items.

-Some people wanted to research them and try to use them to make super soldiers.
-Created a new type of person, but they can’t control the dark side.

-Abilities

-Culture
-- What is right and wrong?
-- Differences between cultures
-- Class or caste systems
-- Historical backgrounds
-- Structures that support or underpin cultures in this world

-View On war
-Every day life

 # Azuli